x4EverJD/Unity-Example-Scripts-Tips/README.md

-# Unity-Scripts
+# Tips
-This repository is filled with example scripts for things that can be done in the Unity Game Engine.
+This branch is filled with tips that can be used in the Unity Game Engine and Microsoft Visual Studio.